Ironholds/piton/README.md

 3. Write and expose your grammar
 4. Done!

 The [PEGTL docs](https://github.com/taocpp/PEGTL/blob/master/doc/README.md) contain quite a bit of documentation on how the underlying library works, and [various examples of PEGs](https://github.com/taocpp/PEGTL/blob/master/doc/Contrib-and-Examples.md) are included within the package itself.
+Integration with Rcpp is pretty clean, although developers may benefit from not explicitly using the Rcpp namespace due to a couple of collisions with the `PEGTL` namespace.

 ## Installation

-Once it's on CRAN:
+On CRAN:

 ```
 install.packages("piton")
 ```

-Until then:
+And for the development version:

 ```
 devtools::install_github("ironholds/piton")